October 4, 2019

-How the Jews ascribed holiness to Mount Moriah, now Temple Mount in Jerusalem, was a testament to the deep-rootedness of their history and faith to this geographic site despite the political jurisdiction of the Western Wall changing hands as recently as in 1948 under Jordan and back to Israel in 1967.
+How the Jews ascribed holiness to Mount Moriah, now Temple Mount in Jerusalem, was a testament to the deep-rootedness of their history and faith to this geographic site.
+This was despite the political jurisdiction of the Western Wall changing hands as recently as in 1948 under Jordan and back to Israel in 1967.

 Cycles of war and peace, destruction and reconstruction on Temple Mount over the centuries had not shaken but rather shored up long-held Jewish traditions, extending to the black Hasidic suit and large circular fur hat that bearded Orthodox Jewish men wore to the synagogue.
 A few donned the yarmulke, that characteristically Jewish skullcap.
 Either way, the idea was to cover the head as a sign of reverence to God.

 In the modern egalitarian world, this steadfast grip on tradition made for a glaring old-fashioned segregation of the sexes.
 A metchitza delineated a smaller section for women within the prayer plaza.
 Death to patriarchy had no place in Orthodox Judaism.
 In an old synagogue in Cairo, a loft accessed only from outside was built so that female worshipers stayed out of view in the main hall.